joniles/mpxj/mkdocs/docs/index.md

 Deltek Open Plan BK3, and Edraw Project EDPX.

-As well as file-based project data, MPXJ can also read project data from Microsoft Project Server, Primavera P6 Web Services (P6 EPPM), and Oracle Primavera Cloud (OPC).
+As well as file-based project data, MPXJ can also read project data from Microsoft Project Server, Microsoft Planner, Primavera P6 Web Services (P6 EPPM), and Oracle Primavera Cloud (OPC).

 Finally, MPXJ can also write schedule data as MPX, MSPDI, PMXML, XER, Planner and SDEF files.